aldelaro5/BugFables-Speedrun-Practice/README.md

 * The file winhttp.dll

 ## Usage instructions
-This plugins functions by adding features when pressing the F keys on the keyboard during gameplay.
+This plugin functions by adding features when pressing the F keys on the keyboard during gameplay.

 In the overworld: